Religion in Egypt: Situation of Christians

 Coptic Christians, Egypt's largest religious minority, have faced persistent legal and social discrimination, particularly following the 1952 coup led by Gamal Abdel Nasser.
 Until 2005, presidential approval was required even for minor church repairs.
 Although this restriction was transferred to governors, significant bureaucratic hurdles remain, and discrimination continues to be more pronounced for churches than for mosques.

-Although Muslims and Christians share a national identity, anti-Christian sectarian violence has periodically erupted.
+Although Muslims and Christians share a national identity, sectarian violence has periodically erupted.
 Major incidents include the 2000–2001 Kosheh massacres, which resulted in 21 deaths, attacks on churches in 2006, the 2010 Nag Hammadi massacre, and the 2011 Alexandria bombing which killed 21 people.

 In 2002, during the presidency of Hosni Mubarak, the government officially recognized Coptic Christmas (January 7) as a national holiday.
 Nonetheless, Christian citizens reportedly remain underrepresented in key areas such as law enforcement, national security, and public office, and have raised concerns regarding workplace discrimination based on religious identity.

 In 2013, the Christian nonprofit organization Open Doors ranked Egypt 25th out of 50 countries on its World Watch List of nations where Christians face the highest levels of persecution.
-By 2025, Egypt had dropped to 40th place, reflecting a significant improvement.
-While still facing challenges, it ranked among the least dangerous countries in the region for Christians, following Jordan, Turkey, and Qatar.
+By 2025, Egypt had fallen to 40th place, reflecting an improvement.
+It ranked among the least dangerous countries in the region for Christians, following Jordan, Turkey, and Qatar.